FlorentRu/Holistic-Applications-in-Veterinary-Medicine-RAG-Based-Question-Answering-System/README.md

 Outcome: Veterinary organizations can use the data from the QA system to analyze trends and make informed decisions about which holistic treatments to adopt or recommend.
 Impact: Improved treatment outcomes and the ability to offer evidence-based recommendations, boosting the credibility of the practice.
 These outcomes demonstrate how the project can create value across various stakeholders in the veterinary industry, from improving customer support to enabling new business models and enhancing educational resources.

-## Overview
-This project leverages the Retrieval-Augmented Generation (RAG) model from Hugging Face to build a sophisticated question-answering (QA) system specifically tailored for the domain of holistic veterinary medicine.
-The system is designed to process and extract meaningful answers from an extensive ebook titled Holistic Applications in Veterinary Medicine.

-By combining the power of large-scale language models with a custom FAISS index for efficient document retrieval, this project provides accurate and contextually relevant answers to complex queries within the specialized field of holistic veterinary practices.

 ### Features
 RAG Model Integration: Utilizes the RAG model from Hugging Face to generate high-quality answers by retrieving relevant documents and synthesizing information.